FoxNeo/spring-boot-project/logbacklogging/README.md

 # logbacklogging with spring boot

-This projects creates a log directory and generate the logs.
+This project creates a log directory and generate the logs.

 Run
 ===